peterjhaine/math_614-spring_2026/README.md

 ## Assignments/Grading

 ### Lecture notes
-Shortly after every lecture, I will post detailed handwritten notes for the lecture.
+Shortly after every lecture, [below](#lecture-schedule--notes) I will post detailed handwritten notes for the lecture.
 The main work for this course will be to type up these notes in a class Overleaf/Git Repo.
 I'll likely edit them a bit after you type them.

 I'll type the notes for the first two lectures.
 In the first week, we'll create a rotating schedule for typing up the notes.